camelwater/Table-BOT/README.md

 # Table BOT

 Table BOT is a discord bot made to automate the process of scoring and tabling an MKW private room, especially wars and lounge matches.
-It scrapes the data of a room on www.wiimmfi.de/stats/mkwx and calculates scores for the teams and the players to create a table picture, as well as providing additional tools to edit and correct tables.
+It scrapes the data of rooms from www.wiimmfi.de/stats/mkwx and calculates scores for the teams and the players to create a table picture, as well as providing additional tools to edit and correct tables.

 ## Important information